 The Urban Center totals 960 acres and contains the world’s largest equestrian sculpture located at Williams Square.
 The award-winning sculpture is one of the most frequently visited tourist attractions in North Texas.

-Over 45,000 residents live in Las Colinas.
-There are 38 residential neighborhoods and 27 homeowner sub-associations.
+Over 45,000 residents live in Las Colinas and there are 40+ residential neighborhoods.

 Education campuses in Las Colinas and the surrounding area include: The University of Dallas, North Lake Community College, Cistercian Preparatory School, the Highlands School and North Hills Preparatory School.
 Las Colinas Elementary, La Villita Elementary (Carrollton/Farmers Branch ISD) and the Singley Academy (Irving ISD) are also in Las Colinas.